 You need link building to help you maximise your SEO results.

-When used in conjunction with a well-optimised page it can take even the most obscure of websites to the top spot.
+When used in conjunction with on page SEO, link building can take even the most obscure of websites to the top spot.

 Which is what makes it the most sought after and important SEO technique.